 If you are thinking of buying a dog as a family pet forget that puppies for sale advert, please read this article first.

 Please do not contact the rescue specifically for puppies - buying a puppy.
 We are looking for loving homes for rescue dogs of all ages.
 We always have many German Shepherd dogs for rehoming.
 Can you offer to adopt a German Shepherd and give it a good home or maybe you could foster a German Shepherd until a new home can be found.

 We do not have puppies for sale or dogs for sale but we do ask for a minimum donation which goes towards helping other needy dogs.
-Monies rasied go towards kenneling and veterinary costs.
+Monies raised go towards kenneling and veterinary costs.

 Volunteers are always welcome.

 German Shepherd Dog Rescue is run by volunteers who are involved because of their love for the breed.
 Most have jobs and families and fit in rescue work when they can and at their own cost.
-Please be patient and we will deal with your requests as soon as we can.
+Please be patient, and we will deal with your requests as soon as we can.
 Our rescue dogs are worth waiting for!

-Please help us by making a donation so that we can help re home more unwanted German Shepherd Dogs.
+Please help us by making a donation so that we can help re home more unwanted German Shepherd dogs.
 Donations can be sent to Jayne Shenstone, German Shepherd Dog Rescue, Little Vauld, Marden Hereford HR1 3HA.
 We also accept Paypal payments - just click on the Paypal button below.
 Thank you.